rpe1001/real_user_access_logs/README.md

 The final project will require the following tasks:

-* Load data from csv files
+* Load data from csv files(RYAN)

-* Clean id column in system_access to match employee_number
+* Clean id column in system_access to match employee_number(RYAN)

-* Join data to one master data frame
+* Join data to one master data frame(RYAN)

-* Filter master data to identify missing access records
+    * Filter master data to identify missing access records(OWEN)

-* Create a subset of records that are missing values
+* Create a subset of records that are missing values(OWEN)

-* Use job title to fill in missing access records
+* Use job title to fill in missing access records(PATRICK)

-* Create a csv file with the updates needed to correct the records
+* Create a csv file with the updates needed to correct the records(PATRICK)